open-telemetry/opentelemetry-specification/specification/trace/api.md

 If a new type is required for supporting this operation, it SHOULD not be exposed publicly if possible (e.g. by only exposing a function that returns something with the Span interface type).
-If a new type is required to be publicly exposed it SHOULD be named `NonRecordingSpan`.
+If a new type is required to be publicly exposed, it SHOULD be named `NonRecordingSpan`.

 The behavior is defined as follows: